Thank you for dropping by.

 and Secondary (Form 1 to 5) Schools, and then at the Anglo

 Chinese School (Lower and Upper 6).
-In 1986, After getting my
+In 1986, After obtaining my

 STPM (the Malaysian version of the A-Levels) results, I came